 New rules for carry-on bags are coming into effect for those flying from or via Australia and New Zealand or from, via or to the USA.
 Powders over 350mlmilliliters will be subject to additional screening from 30 June 2018.

 This is in accordance with new security guidelines from the US Transport Security Administration (TSA), the Australian Government’s Department of Home Affairs and the Civil Aviation Authority of New Zealand.

 For safety reasons, we can’t allow drones on board as cabin baggage.
 Drones can be accepted as checked-in baggage only.
 If you have a drone in your checked-in baggage you’ll be asked to either secure the Lithium batteries within the drone or remove the batteries and carry them in your cabin baggage.
 This regulation still applies even if you’re connecting to our flights from an airline that has accepted drones as cabin baggage.

 All fireworks and any other items containing explosives, for example Christmas crackers, firecrackers, bottle rockets, poppers and sparklers are forbidden to be carried either as carry-on baggage or as checked baggage on our flights.

-Please note: In some countries, lithium batteries found in laptops, mobile phones, and other portable electronic devices are now considered dangerous items and may be banned from checked baggage.
+Please note – in some countries, lithium batteries as found in laptops, mobile phones and other portable electronic devices, are now considered dangerous items, and may be banned from checked baggage.